systemjs/systemjs/docs/module-formats.md

 This module format detection is never completely accurate, but caters well for the majority use cases.

 The module format detection happens in the following order:
-* _SystemJS.register / SystemJS.registerDynamic_
+* _System.register / System.registerDynamic_
-  If the source code starts with a number of comments, followed by `SystemJS.register` or `SystemJS.registerDynamic` as the first line of code.
+  If the source code starts with a number of comments, followed by `System.register` or `System.registerDynamic` as the first line of code.
 * _ES modules_
   The source is only detected as an ES module if it contains explicit module syntax - valid `import` or `export` statements.
 * _AMD modules_